spacetelescope/jdaviz/docs/dev/links.rst

     data_collection.set_links([link1, link2, link3])

-Note that for now it can still be beneficial to use this inside the :meth:`~glue.core.data_collection.DataCollection.delay_link_manager_update` context manager mentioned in the previous section.
+It is recommended to use this inside the :meth:`~glue.core.data_collection.DataCollection.delay_link_manager_update` context manager, as mentioned in :ref:`need_for_link_speed`.

-This method is ideal if you want to e.g. switch between using pixel and WCS links as it will discard any existing links before adding the new ones.
+This method is ideal if you want to, say, switch between using pixel and WCS links as it will discard any existing links before adding the new ones.

+This is necessary because the same two datasets cannot have both pixel and WCS links, as explained in :ref:`link_mixing`.

+.. _link_mixing:

 Mixing link types
 =================

-Glue can handle many different link types in a same session, so for instance if one had three datasets, two of the datasets could be linked by a :class:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink` while two other datasets could be linked by pixel coordinates.
-However, the same two datasets should not be linked both by :class:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink` and pixel coordinates at the same time as which link takes precedence is not defined.
+Glue can handle many different link types in a same session.
+For instance, if there are three datasets, two of the datasets could be linked by a :class:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink` while two other datasets could be linked by pixel coordinates.
+However, the same two datasets should not be linked both by :class:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink` and pixel coordinates at the same time, as which link takes precedence is not defined, resulting in ambiguous behavior.